hongsikeom/h-blog/README.md

+# Welcome to Hongsik's web blog!

-# This is my own blog that stores various coding skills that i need to remember.
+This is my own blog that stores various programming skills that i need to remember.

-This blog is being continuously developed.
+This blog will be being continuously developed.